 In conclusion, churches have a responsibility to create and maintain safe environments for all members and attendees.
 This includes implementing and enforcing policies to prevent and address sexual abuse, harassment, or other misconduct.
 A sexual harassment policy for churches should include a clear definition of sexual harassment, reporting procedures, investigation and response, employee and volunteer training, and education and awareness.
 It is important to note that policies should be reviewed and updated regularly and effectively communicated to all members and attendees.
 Churches and other nonprofits that seek to bring light and flourishing into areas of darkness and chaos should welcome and focus the light cast by the “Me Too” movement by beginning in their own house.

-Protect those within your church or non-profit today!
-Get a free consultation with an experienced church and non-profit lawyer to discuss implementing or updating your sexual abuse, harassment, and misconduct policies.
+Protect those within your church or non-profit today.
+Get a free consultation with an experienced church and non-profit lawyer to discuss implementing or updating your sexual abuse, harassment, misconduct policies, and church bylaws.

 In 2002 the Boston Globe reported on over 4,000 Roman Catholic priests who faced allegations of sexual abuse during the prior half century involving over 10,000 victims.
 Positive steps of transparency and accountability have occurred in the intervening 2 decades but the “Me Too” has spotlighted more to be done.